Gostkowski kicks 49-yarder as Titans beat Jaguars 33-30

 TANNEHILL’S DAY

-The Titans quarterback set a franchise record with two TD passes within the first 10 minutes.
-It was his 10th straight game with at least two TDs, breaking the mark he had held with Marcus Mariota who first set the record in 2016.
+He set a franchise record with two TD passes within the first 10 minutes.
+It was his ninth straight game with at least two TDs, breaking the team mark held with Marcus Mariota who set the record in 2016.
+This also was Tannehill’s third career game with four TD passes and first since Oct.
+25, 2015, in a win for Miami over Houston.

+“He was on fire,” Henry said.
+“He did a great job in the red zone.
+It’s just what he does.”

 Tannehill also leads the NFL since Week 7 of last season with 10 straight games with at least two TDs and no interceptions.
 Reigning NFL MVP Lamar Jackson of Baltimore and Drew Brees of New Orleans went into Week 2 with six such games.

-Note: (This story has been corrected to show Ryan Tannehill set a franchise record with at least two touchdown passes with his ninth straight such game, not his 10th.)